 - Tiny and round about the size of a speck of salt

-- Tiny and oblong shaped (They resemble a tiny piece of thread or fiber.)
+- Tiny and oblong-shaped (They resemble a tiny piece of thread or fibre.)

 - Both could be different forms of the same parasite. # 1 could be an egg, but I'm not certain.
 Long-time infested retailers will have both tiny and larger sizes.

 The babies are about 1/16 inches long.
-Average length is less than 1/8 inches long.
+The average length is less than 1/8 inches long.
 (1/8 inches is the length of an extracted ink pen tip.
 1/16 inches is one-half of that.)
 The parasite can grow longer.

 Width varies according to parasite's maturity.
-Average width is about twice the size of sewing thread.
+The average width is about twice the size of sewing thread.
 It can grow as wide as a grain of rice.